-Did I set up this blog just in order to get a job?
-Yes, yes I did.
+So as you might know, I wound up with a pretty cool job recently..
 And it's a job for which I do a lot of blogging about education & disability issues (and work with teachers from all around Central TX), so I haven't been compelled to post on here in a while.
 But over the holiday I've been reflecting on just how far my attitudes and mission regarding disabilities have had to change.

 My position at Region 13, nay my department, is essentially funded by the Individuals with Disabilities in Education Act, 2004 re-authorization.
 That Act lays out a number of vital points, but the ones that most concern me are ensuring that students with disabilities get: 1. access to the general curriculum 2. in the least restrictive environment possible.
 These themes, AGC and LRE, are what essentially define what I do with the Region.